SkygearIO/chat/README.md

 ### Understanding the model

-In this chat plugin, we have 3 model.
+In this chat plugin, we have 2 model.
 It responsibility as follow.

 - Conversation - storing information on who is the admins, conversation title, last message arrival time, etc.
 - Message - actual message to be display on screen, including the related asset and metadata.
-- UserConversation - the exist of this relation represent a user is participand of a conversation.
-It store information on user specific information to a conversation, like last read time and unread count.

 For API detail, please visit the platform specific API filie: